Student Code of Conduct and Title IX

 Alleged violations of federal, state and local laws may be investigated and addressed under the Student Code of Conduct.
 When an offense occurs over which the College has jurisdiction, the College conduct process will usually go forward notwithstanding any criminal complaint that may arise from the same incident.

-The College reserves the right to exercise its authority of interim suspension upon notification that a student is facing criminal investigation and/or complaint (additional grounds for interim suspension are outlined on page 30).
+The College reserves the right to exercise its authority of interim suspension upon notification that a student is facing criminal investigation and/or complaint.
 Interim suspensions are imposed until a hearing can be held, typically within two weeks.
 Within that timeframe, the suspended student may request an immediate hearing from the Vice President, Student Services, or designee, to show cause why the interim suspension should be lifted.
 This hearing may resolve the allegation, or may be held to determine if the interim suspension should be continued.
 The interim suspension may be continued if a danger to the community is posed and the College may be delayed or prevented from conducting its own investigation and resolving the allegation by the pendency of the criminal process.
 In such cases, the College will only delay a hearing until such time as it can conduct an internal investigation or obtain sufficient information independently or from law enforcement upon which to proceed.

 Students accused of crimes may request to withdraw from the College until the criminal charges are resolved.
 In such situations, the College procedure for voluntary withdrawal is subject to the following conditions: